 The term barter is defined by Merriam-Webster as the exchange of goods, services, or commodities.

 But believe it or not, bartering is not just a thing of the past.
 During the Great Depression bartering was popular because people didn’t have money.
-In present-day, it’s widely used among the farming and homesteading industry as well as within prisons.
+In our present day, it’s widely used in the farming and homesteading industry as well as within prisons.
 Now that our world is faced with widespread unemployment and the possibility of a massive recession, it should come as no surprise that bartering could begin to resurface as a common way of life until the economic situation normalizes.

 Are you prepared to trade your surplus of supplies in exchange for items that will help to cover your family’s needs?
 If so, you’ve come to the right place!